-3.3.1.
+3. 3.1.
 Fuzzification of data attributes

 The fuzzification process is carried out through several stages.
 The first stage is calculating the existing numeric attributes.
 This calculation includes recording all numeric attributes and then creating ranges for all attributes.
 Furthermore, the similarity value between testing data records and training data is divided by the range value for each attribute.
 This process will make the similarity value only have a range between 0 to 1.
-Similarity 0 will appear if the training data is the same as the testing the distance between the training data and the testing data that appears is the farthest distance.
+Similarity 0 will appear if the training data is the same as the testing data.
+Meanwhile, the similarity value of 1 will appear if the distance between the training data and the testing data that appears is the farthest distance.

-3.3.2.
+3. 3.2.
 K-Nearest Neighbor calculations